Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

 The Drinfel'd-Jimbo solution to the mcYBe~\eqref{eq:djcomplex} can be extended to include $\frac12 \rank\alg{g}(\rank\alg{g} - 1)$ free parameters by setting

 where $\kappa_{ij} = \tr\big(H_i H_j\big)$ and $\kappa^{ij}\kappa_{jk} = \delta^i_k$.
 To preserve the compact and split real forms the parameters $\beta^j{}_i$ should be real.
 More generally, the reality conditions on the parameters $\beta^j{}_i$ are determined by the particular real form being considered.
-Since the Cartan generators commute, this extension can be understood as adding an abelian solution of the cYBe to the Drinfel'd-Jimbo solution of the mcYBe.
-Indeed, the Cartan subgroup generated by $H_i$ is the symmetry of both the Drinfel'd-Jimbo solution~\eqref{eq:djcomplex} and its extension~\eqref{eq:djext}
+Since the Cartan generators commute, this extension can be understood as combining an abelian solution to the cYBe with the Drinfel'd-Jimbo solution to the mcYBe.
+Indeed, the Cartan subgroup of $\grp{G}^\Complex$ generated by $H_i$ is the symmetry of both the Drinfel'd-Jimbo solution~\eqref{eq:djcomplex} and its extension~\eqref{eq:djext}

 which is the infinitesimal version of eq.~\eqref{eq:symg0}.
-This means that the Cartan subgroup of the left-acting $\grp{G}$ global symmetry is preserved by YB deformations based on the Drinfel'd-Jimbo solution.
-The extension~\eqref{eq:djext} is then equivalent to performing TsT transformations in the corresponding coordinates on target space.
+This means that the Cartan subgroup of the left-acting $\grp{G}$ global symmetry is preserved by YB deformations based on Drinfel'd-Jimbo solutions.
+The extension~\eqref{eq:djext} is then equivalent to performing additional TsT transformations in the corresponding coordinates on target space.

-Note that, apart from for the rank 1 algebra $\alg{sl}(2,\Complex)$, the extended Drinfel'd-Jimbo solution~\eqref{eq:djext} is not the unique solution to the mcYBe for simple Lie algebras over $\Complex$.
-For the compact real form they are the unique solutions to the non-split mcYBe, while there are no solutions to the split mcYBe.
-For the split real form, and non-compact real forms more generally, the situation may be more complicated.
+Note that, apart from the case of the rank 1 algebra $\alg{sl}(2,\Complex)$, the extended Drinfel'd-Jimbo solution~\eqref{eq:djext} is not the unique solution to the mcYBe for simple Lie algebras over $\Complex$.
+However, for the compact real form it is the only solution to the non-split mcYBe and there is no solution to the split mcYBe.
+For the split real form, and for non-compact real forms more generally, the situation is typically more complicated.
 Indeed, as we will see shortly, the split real form $\alg{sl}(2,\Real)$ has a solution to both the split and non-split mcYBe.

-\question{Consider the following deformation of the PCWZM for general Lie group $\grp{G}$
+\iflectures \question{Consider the following deformation of the PCWZM for general Lie group $\grp{G}$

 with